Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 I stand by my friends in their viewpoint of the older Triumphs are better, true the 65 model year was the first with good handling and by 68 they handled on a par with anything else, but they where losing their styling edge and the quality of bought-in components like carbs and electrics was becoming iffy in the quest to cut costs and maximise profit, I have seen US spec machines with some wonderful batteryless ignition systems fitted and wondered just what kind of people would chuck a battery down the loo to save weight and then have huge high bars that stop you going fast, but that US ignition narrowed the amount of automatic advance and retard the engine has so US spec machines must all be lumpy brutes at low revs, I know this from the experience of my machines manual advance/retard, if you don't retard them they run lumpy and the ton ten needs retard by the time the speeds down to 40 to get the best from it.

 Turner's styling was his own work, many attribute it to Jack Wickes who was responsible for the post 65 tank badges, but Jack said Turner always gave him a rough sketch to work from, he just put the meat on the bone.

 Good job I don't own a Norton innit :-)

-[Some very minor edits were made to this article, fixing obvious spelling errors and adding the odd comma and fullstop.
-No information on who AH is or how Sheldon came by this piece.
+[Some very minor grammatical edits have been made to this article.
+No information on who AH is or how Sheldon came by this piece prior to 2004.
 Ed.]